Jonathan Munro: BBC career

-In September 2021, after Unsworth, Director, News & Current Affairs, announced she would be standing down from her position, Munro was touted as her successor.
-He succeeded her in an interim basis on 27 January 2022, sitting on the BBC's Executive Committee.
-The director-general of the BBC, Tim Davie, said Munro would hold the role "until Deborah Turness joins us later this year".
-Turness had been prevented from taking on the role as her employer, ITN, had denied her early release from her notice period.
-Munro is Turness' deputy.
+In September 2021, after Fran Unsworth, director of News & Current Affairs, announced that she would be standing down from her position, Munro was suggested as her successor.
+The Daily Telegraph reported at the time that the then director-general of the BBC, Tim Davie, was warned he risked undermining the BBC's impartiality and high editorial standards if he appointed Munro as its head of news.
+In the event, Munro succeeded Unsworth on an interim basis on 27 January 2022, sitting on the BBC's Executive Committee.
+Davie said that Munro would hold the post "until Deborah Turness joins us later this year".
+Turness had been prevented from taking the post as her employer, ITN, had denied her early release from her notice period.
+Turness joined, and Munro stood down from, the Executive Committee on 5 September 2022.
+Munro was Turness's deputy.